 Develop cross-functional awareness – Finance professionals should understand marketing fundamentals; marketers should grasp basic financial concepts.

-This combination makes you valuable in traditional roles while opening doors to hybrid positions that didn’t exist five years ago.
+This combination makes you valuable in traditional roles while opening doors to hybrid positions that didn’t exist five years ago, especially when supported by flexible learning pathways such as Explore AIB’s Canadian MBA program, which helps professionals upskill while continuing their careers.

 What Employers Are Looking For